How do I sell my house privately without involving an estate agent?

 Estate agents know this, as they are in competition with other agents in any event.
 If after interviewing say three estate agents you decide to list it yourself, there’s no harm done.

-Step #4 to sell your house – Describing your house
+Step #4 to sell your house – Describe your house in the best possible light, but be honest about it’s condition

 You’ve taken the photos of your newly decorated and de-cluttered house and you’ve put a valuation on it.
 Now it’s time to describe your house.